Lessons from a Unicorn Digital Marketing Assistant Who Actually Does the Work

 What does a Social Media VA do?

-A Social Media VA assists with social media tasks primarily on Facebook and Instagram.
+A Social Media VA helps with social media tasks primarily on Facebook and Instagram.
 But it may also include LinkedIn, TikTok, Pinterest.

 I call Facebook the “Facebook Monster” because it needs to be fed new content every day … and that gets really old, especially for a business owner who is focusing on running their business.
 It’s just hard to keep up with the daily posting requirements when a business owner is buried in running their business!
 They know they need to be active online to get found, be seen and grow.